EricRosharchking/build-tools/README.md

 -README file should contain instructions to build project via Ant, Maven, Gradle tools.
 Instructions must contain command line to start build project.

-Build script should allow test running.
+-Build script should allow test running.
 Details about how to run tests should be written in README.